serenity-js/serenity-js/docs/from-scripts-to-serenity-getting-started-writing-what-you-would-like-to-read.md

     performAs(actor: PerformsTasks): PromiseLike<void> {
         return actor.attemptsTo(
-            Enter.theValue(this.name)                       // enter the value of the item name .into(TodoList.What_Needs_To_Be_Done)       // into a "What needs to be done" field .thenHit(protractor.Key.ENTER)              // then hit enter...
+            Enter.theValue(this.itemName)                   // enter the value of the item name .into(TodoList.What_Needs_To_Be_Done)       // into a "What needs to be done" field .thenHit(protractor.Key.ENTER)              // then hit enter...
         );